YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 02 record indicates a process/image dropped interest (PFIN) in the current journal file.

-03 record indicates all YottaDB/GT.M images dropped interest in this journal file and the journal file was closed normally.
+03 record indicates all YottaDB images dropped interest in this journal file and the journal file was closed normally.

 04 record indicates a database update caused by a KILL command.